richardschoen/howtostuff/ibmisshserverportconfig.md

 You've completed the first step to securing your SSH server.

+You should now be able to connect to your IBM i using the selected SSH TCP/IP port.

 There are several OpenSSH server settings available, but the first step is getting SSH off of a non-standard port.